hypo69/hypo/docs/rst_from_gemini/ru/utils/smtp.md

 Functions:
     - `send(subject: str = '', body: str = '', to: str = 'one.last.bit@gmail.com') -> bool`
       Sends an email using the SMTP server specified in the `_connection` dictionary.
 Returns `True` on success, `False` on failure.
 Includes error logging.
+Handles potential errors during SMTP interaction more robustly.

     - `receive(imap_server: str, user: str, password: str, folder: str = 'inbox') -> Optional[List[Dict[str, str]]]`
       Retrieves emails from an IMAP server and returns them as a list of dictionaries.
 Returns `None` on error.
 Includes error logging.
+Handles potential issues with email structure, including missing headers and encoding errors.

 ** Important Considerations for Security and Robustness **:

     - **_connection Dictionary:** Do *not* hardcode credentials in this file.
 Move the `_connection` dictionary to environment variables (e.g., using `os.environ`).
 This is crucial for security.
 Avoid storing passwords directly in source code.

     - **Error Handling:** The code includes robust error handling, logging exceptions with details (subject, body, etc.).
 This is very helpful for debugging.
+Error handling now includes checks for missing keys in the email message.

-    - **Email Parsing:** The `receive` function handles various email formats gracefully, preventing potential issues.
+    - **Email Parsing:** The `receive` function handles various email formats gracefully, preventing potential issues, particularly with missing headers and character encoding.

     - **MIME Handling:**  The code correctly uses `MIMEText` for constructing the email message, crucial for sending basic text emails.
+    - **Email Subject/Body Handling:**  The code now handles cases where the subject or body might be missing.

 """